General-Purpose AI Code Of Practice (Working Groups 2, 3)

 Chronology of the EU General-Purpose AI Code of Practice

-• Initial call/Launch of drafting process: July-October 2024
+• Initial call and launch of drafting process: July-October 2024

 • Draft 1 release: November 14, 2024